indyjo/bitwrk/README.md

   enabled yet for security reasons.
 Users are advised to keep the amount of money stored on BitWrk as small as possible (deposits can be as small as 0.001 BTC!).
 Of course, a pay-out can be triggered manually by the developer.
 Ask him!
-- A central server, written in Go (http://golang.org/), is deployed on Google App Engine.
+- There is a central service, written in Go (http://golang.org/) and based on Google AppEngine.
   It exports an API for entering bids and updating transactions.
 Every transaction's lifecycle can be traced, and all communication is secured with Elliptic-Curve cryptographic signatures.
 These are of the same kind than those that can be generated using